 From your first yoga class on, your teacher has encouraged you to find the connection between your breath and the poses.
 You’ve felt the opening of an inhale and the release of an exhale that allows your body to move deeper into a twist or a stretching pose.
 When that happens, it’s easy to understand why pranayama, or “extension of the life force” is considered one of yogic sage Patanjali’s eight limbs of yoga (the entire practice of yoga poses is another limb).
-In that moment when your breath and body are in harmony, you feel centered, energized and secure physically, no matter how challenging the sequence you are trying to master.
+At that moment when your breath and body are in harmony, you feel centered, energized and secure physically, no matter how challenging the sequence you are trying to master.

-It’s easy to feel that sensation in class, when you are in a quiet environment filled with breathing and movement.
+It’s easy to feel that sensation in class when you are in a quiet environment filled with breathing and movement.
 For many students, though, finding that point of synchronicity is much more challenging without the physical cues of a yoga practice.
 If you’re one of them, a pranayama practice might not make you want to jump up and down with excitement.
 Yoga teacher Tony Briggs even says in Yoga Journal that he used to skip yoga on days his teacher would do breathwork.

 But, pranayama is more than forcing yourself to sit still and breathe.
 Drawing your attention to your breath helps calm your mind and refresh your body.
 Many yogis claim it also boosts metabolism.
 And, it’s great stress relief.

 Remember too, that you don’t have to camp out on a bolster for 30 minutes if you don’t want to.
 The practices below can be done in a few minutes, wherever you are.
 What’s important is that you let your breath become even and full.
 Let it refresh your body and calm your mind.

 Here are some pranayama practices to try:

 Ujjayi Pranayama (Conqueror Breath)